pimotte/nomic/README.md

 **375** *他の言語 or diğer diller or alte limbi*

-The presenceof  a word or sentence in either
+The presence of a word or sentence in either
 Japanese, Turkish or Romanian and a translation in English, in an unedited comment by the initiator of a PR is a point-awardable condition on said PR, for 0.1 points.